kiharalab/DiffModeler/README.md

 Our example output can be found [here](https://kiharalab.org/emsuites/diffmodelder_example/output).
 All the intermediate results are also kept here.

 ## Benchmark Dataset
-All input and output of the benchmarked datasets are maintained [here](https://kiharalab.org/emsuites/diffmodelder_benchmark)
+All input of the benchmarked datasets are maintained [here](https://kiharalab.org/emsuites/diffmodelder_benchmark)